William Liath de Burgh: Athenry

 Returning from Scotland he was in Connacht by July 1316 and assembled "a motley army of Anglo-Norman colonists and Irish chieftains who had remained loyal to the earl and marched against Fedlimid O'Connor, who had taken advantage of the chaos to lay waste to the province.
 On 10 August, after a particularly bloody battle at Athenry, William was victorious".

 Family

-He had married Finola Ni Briain, daughter of Brian Ruad or The MacJordan, by whom he had three sons:
+He had married Finola Ni Briain, daughter of Brian Ruad, King of Thomond, by whom he had three sons: